shawnschulz/dna-llama/README.md

 # THESE ARE ALL WORKS IN PROGRESS - USE AND COMMENT ON AT YOUR OWN RISK

+# dnaDataSet.py
+Defines the dnaDataSet class, which is meant to be sort of like a scanpy for working with dna mutations with operability with llm datasets for finetuning and prompting with dna info from tsvs and vcfs.
+Currently just has a method to do few shot learning with llama.cpp quantized models since thats the only thing I can perform inference on reliably at the moment, and also just saves convos and outputs as json files.

+To-do
+- Add methods using langchain or pinecone api for saving and prompt convo info to vector database
+- Add methods to use non llama.cpp models
+- Add methods to fine tune non llama.cpp models
+- Add method to perform vcf2tsv and annovar for user through python

 # dna-llama.ipynb
-Few shot learning using alpaca lora quantized, parses annotated tsv files
+Few shot learning using alpaca lora 30B quantized, parses annotated tsv files

 To-do
 - Format inputs to prompt for few shot learning